hemantksingh/messup-learn/Distributed Systems/Monitoring and Observability.md

 ## Metrics

+Metrics answer the question - *How does the system performance change over time* ?

-Metrics are a key aspect of observability, along with logging and tracing.
-They contain the data that inform you about the state of your systems, which in turn allows you to see patterns and make course corrections as needed.
+Metrics contain the data that inform you about the state of your systems, which in turn allows you to see patterns and make course corrections as needed.
 Metrics give you essential feedback about how well, or unwell, things are going: Are customers using the new features?
 Did traffic rates drop after that last deployment?
 If there’s an error, how long has it been happening and how many customers have likely been affected?

 [Prometheus](https://prometheus.io/) is an open source monitoring tool focussed on metrics and alerting with Grafana integration for visualization.
 Tools like Nagios/Icinga/Sensu are suitable for host/network/service monitoring, classical sysadmin tasks.
 Nagios, for example, is host-based.
 However, if you want to get internal detail about the state of each of your micro-services (aka whitebox monitoring), Prometheus is a more appropriate tool.